kkibria/dev_cookbook/docs/_topics/pirust.md

 > Note: We are not putting them in libraries as we are not going to use `build.rs`.

-> Note: we should automate this link generation process and actually store links in a separate folder instead of polluting the rootfs and have rust use this folder for linking.
+> Note: we should automate this link generation process and actually store links in a separate folder instead of polluting the rootfs and have rust use this folder for linking by specifying it's absolute path in `~/.cargo/config` search link section, `rustc-link-search`.

 Then take all the contents of the folder you extracted the package into and move them into another folder called libraries, which you create at the root of your Rust project.
 This is the location we directed the GCC linker to look for the libraries.